New announcement. Learn more

 Many people don’t understand what migraine disease is, how it can be treated and how it affects people.
 For example, many people are unaware that migraine is a hereditary condition that often runs through families.

-Common myths about migraine disease include that migraine is a women’s problem, eliminating certain foods from your diet can minimise migraine attacks or headache medication will cure migraine.
+Common myths about migraine disease include that migraine is a women’s problem, eliminating certain foods from your diet will stop migraine attacks, or headache medication will cure migraine.
 However, many men also get migraine, diet is complicated (for example, craving chocolate and cheese are often part of the early stage of a migraine attack, rather than causing it; caffeine can help treat a migraine attack, but caffeine withdrawal can trigger one) and there is no cure for migraine, despite what some people claim – although it can be managed successfully.

 It’s not only the general public who don’t have a good understanding of migraine disease.
 Health professionals may not know how to distinguish migraine from other headache conditions, or be aware of the best management options.
 Dr Katy Munro, a headache specialist GP in the UK says, “Many doctors lack training in migraine diagnosis and treatment” and Dr Tissa Wijeratne, a neurologist in Australia, says that, “migraine is … the least respected and worst managed medical disorder worldwide”.